“Fit” and Diversity. How They Work Together!

 The popular saying – “culture eats strategy” – has generated wide spread emphasis on hiring employees who not only have the skills and experience to do the work, but are the “right fit” with an organization’s culture.
 I’m a big fan of this concept and blog on this topic often.

-Unfortunately not all hiring managers know how to think about their culture in ways that links directly to the team’s or individuals performance and have ended up compromising their equally important commitments to diversity and inclusion.
-Even well intended managers can end up hiring candidates they “like” or candidates they believe will fit in socially with their teams, overlooking the performance relevant components of culture that actually make a difference to the team’s success.
+Unfortunately not all hiring managers know how to think about their culture in ways that links directly to performance and end up compromising their equally important commitments to diversity and inclusion.
+Even well intended managers will hire candidates they “like” or candidates they believe will fit in socially with their teams, overlooking the performance relevant components of a “cultural fit” that actually matters to the team’s success.

 If by “culture”we mean how people inside an organization typically behave, your team’s culture should be fairly simple to observe and describe.
-Using behavioral definitions of “what is”, your culture can be evaluated for its diversity and inclusion based on what behaviors get noticed and rewarded and what behaviors get ignored or punished.
+Using behavioral definitions of “what is”, your culture can be evaluated based on what behaviors get noticed and rewarded and what behaviors get ignored or punished.
 If the behaviors that get noticed (in good or bad ways) are independent of an individuals race, gender, age, sexual preference, etc., real diversity and inclusion thrives.

-How a company finds and hires its employees is one of defining elements of a company’s culture, reflecting their real commitments to diversity and inclusion.
+How a company finds, hires, recognizes and promotes its employees is one of defining elements of a company’s culture, reflecting their real commitments to diversity and inclusion.

-For many reasons, leaders will tend to describe their culture in aspirational terms – using words that describe important values but values that are not reflected in its culture behaviorally.
+For many reasons, leaders will often describe their culture in aspirational terms – using words that describe important values but values that are not actually reflected in how the organization behaves.
 Diversity and inclusion can easily become one of those aspirational values that are reduced to “in word” only.

 A real commitment to diversity and inclusion can also get sidetracked if a leader pays attention to behaviors they think are about “fit” but in reality are unrelated to the team’s performance.
 I’ve seen even the most well intended managers assessing “fit” based on who their teammembers have lunch with, rather than noticing how they interact in a team problem solving setting.

 My point?
-Even well intended managers don’t quite know what components of “cultural fit” are actually related to the team’s performance, don’t take the time to challenge the disconnects between aspiration and reality, and end up compromising their most important commitments.
+Even well intended managers don’t quite know what components of “cultural fit” are actually related to the team’s performance, don’t take the time to challenge the disconnects between aspiration and reality, and end up compromising what they claim to be important commitments.

 Employees, on the other hand, tend to describe their team’s culture in ways that are much closer to the “truth” – what they actually experience in the work environment, not just what gets talked about in aspirational ways.
 They are not likely to measure “fit” based on who is having lunch with who, but will notice “fit” based on how an employee interacts with the team, how they contribute to the final work product, etc. how they “fit in” with the cultural norms that are all about how works gets done.
 When our recruiting team describes a company’s culture to a prospective candidate we talk about those components of a culture that make a difference to what we have uncovered to be the employee’s basic approach to their work, their unique strengths and motivators – iow, how they will “fit” the behavioral definitions of culture that are directly related to the team’s performance.
 Race, color, age, sex and other diversity relevant issues are not part of that conversation – nor should they be.